-- Work towards and encourage the highest possible level of achievement for all students - Value and respect all students equally, treating them in a polite, positive, responsive and considerate manner - Apply the School's Behaviour and Discipline Policy as situations demand in order to encourage and develop appropriate behaviours - Ensure that items confiscated from students are left in a safe place, ideally labelled and locked away.
-Parents/guardians should be informed about when items will be returned - Act in accordance with the School's Safeguarding and Child Protection Policy - Ensure that professional boundaries are not breached and behaviour that could be misinterpreted or otherwise leave one vulnerable to allegations of inappropriate behaviour should be avoided
+- Work towards and encourage the highest possible level of achievement for all pupils - Value and respect all pupils equally, treating them in a polite, positive, responsive and considerate manner - Apply the School's Behaviour and Discipline Policy as situations demand to encourage and develop appropriate behaviours - Ensure that items confiscated from pupils are left in a safe place, ideally labelled and locked away.
+Parents/guardians should be informed about when items will be returned - Act in accordance with the School's Safeguarding and Child Protection Policy - Ensure that professional boundaries are not breached and behaviour that could be misinterpreted or otherwise leave one vulnerable to allegations of inappropriate behaviour should be avoided - Maintain professional boundaries in all interactions with students, including on social media.
+To protect privacy and uphold professional standards, all staff must ensure their personal social media profiles are set to private and are not accessible to students.
+Under no circumstances should staff engage in direct communication with students via social media platforms, nor should they accept friend or follow requests from students.
+Any necessary communication should occur through official school channels.
+These guidelines are in place to safeguard both staff and students and to foster a respectful and professional learning environment.